bbrzycki/PrimePairs/README.md

 #### Implementation

 The main implementation lies in `damn.py`.
-We use the `prime-sieve` repository to generate primes quickly and generate a list of primes `prime_list.npy`, up to a certain limit.
+We use the `primesieve` repository to generate primes quickly via `prime_sieve.py` and generate a list of primes `prime_list.npy`, up to a certain limit.
 Using this list, we implement a prime test within `damn.py`, and implement functions to find broprimes over a large range of prime inputs.
 Finally, with `plotPrimes.py`, we plot the results and store the plots as pdf.